Nurlan-Bakenbaev/movieApp/README.md

 My Movie Site is a web application built using React, Firebase for authentication and data storage, and other technologies to create an interactive and user-friendly movie website.
 Users can sign up, log in, and explore a list of the latest top movies.
 They can also like movies, which will be stored in a liked movies page.

 Important !
-This project is still under development.
+This project is still under development

 Usage